Austenite: Behavior in cast iron

-Heating white cast iron above 727 C causes the formation of austenite in crystals of primary cementite.
+Heating white cast iron (containing iron carbide, i.e. cementite, but no uncombined carbon) above 727 C causes the formation of austenite in crystals of primary cementite.
 This austenisation of white iron occurs in primary cementite at the interphase boundary with ferrite.
 When the grains of austenite form in cementite, they occur as lamellar clusters oriented along the cementite crystal layer surface.
 Austenite is formed by diffusion of carbon atoms from cementite into ferrite.

-Stabilization
+Stabilization at lower temperatures

 The addition of certain alloying elements, such as manganese and nickel, can stabilize the austenitic structure, facilitating heat-treatment of low-alloy steels.
 In the extreme case of austenitic stainless steel, much higher alloy content makes this structure stable even at room temperature.

 On the other hand, such elements as silicon, molybdenum, and chromium tend to de-stabilize austenite, raising the eutectoid temperature.

+Thin films

 Austenite is only stable above 910 C in bulk metal form.
 However, fcc transition metals can be grown on a face-centered cubic (fcc) or diamond cubic.
 The epitaxial growth of austenite on the diamond (100) face is feasible because of the close lattice match and the symmetry of the diamond (100) face is fcc.
 More than a monolayer of γ-iron can be grown because the critical thickness for the strained multilayer is greater than a monolayer.
 The determined critical thickness is in close agreement with theoretical prediction.

-Austenite transformation and Curie point
+Transformation and Curie point

 In many magnetic ferrous alloys, the Curie point, the temperature at which magnetic materials cease to behave magnetically, occurs at nearly the same temperature as the austenite transformation.
 This behavior is attributed to the paramagnetic nature of austenite, while both martensite and ferrite are strongly ferromagnetic.

-Thermo-optical emission
+Thermo-optical emission, colour indicates temperature

 During heat treating, a blacksmith causes phase changes in the iron-carbon system to control the material's mechanical properties, often using the annealing, quenching, and tempering processes.
-In this context, the color of light, or "blackbody radiation," emitted by the workpiece is an approximate gauge of temperature.
+In this context, the color of light, or "blackbody radiation", emitted by the workpiece is an approximate gauge of temperature.
 Temperature is often gauged by watching the color temperature of the work, with the transition from a deep cherry-red to orange-red (815 C to 871 C) corresponding to the formation of austenite in medium and high-carbon steel.
 In the visible spectrum, this glow increases in brightness as temperature increases.
 When cherry-red, the glow is near its lowest intensity and may not be visible in ambient light.
 Hence blacksmiths usually austenitize steel in low-light conditions to accurately judge the color of the glow.